 I know this is a bit obvious, but if you have never spent time driving in areas where snow is a regular event, you need to plan on how to deal with travel when there is snow on the ground.

 Snow can be a major factor in your travels unless you are headed to the far southern parts of the country.
-Even in Atlanta, we get snow events which can paralyze the city for a couple days about once a winter.
+Even in Atlanta, we get snow events which can paralyze the city for a couple of days about once a winter.
 Indeed, the worst snowstorm we have been in was in coastal Virginia.
 If you live in Michigan, it may not be a big deal to you but bear in mind not every state deals with snow as well they do up North.